MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connectors.md

 - Publish shifts and schedules in Blue Yonder and view them in Shifts.
 - Create, manage, and assign open shifts in Blue Yonder and view them in Shifts.
-- Create, edit, and delete time off in Blue Yonder and view them in Shifts.
+- Create, edit, and delete time off in Blue Yonder and view in Shifts.
 - View and approve schedule requests from workers in both Blue Yonder and Shifts.
 - Set and update worker availability in Blue Yonder and view in Shifts.